Choosing the Best Font for Email Marketing Campaigns

 Helvetica

-Helvetica (and Helvetica Neue) is a typeface that has a modern look that will make the text stand out.
-It is a good choice for business emails as it gives off a more professional vibe.
-Helvetica is also the default font used by Apple Mail, so keep that in mind when sending emails to Mac users.
+Helvetica (and Helvetica Neue) is a typeface that has a modern look to convey a professional yet trendy feel.
+Helvetica is also the default font in Apple Mail, so you can rely on it for Mac and iPhone users.

 Source: Campaign Monitor